upperlinecode/front-end-student-materials/06-p5js/05a-javascript-objects.md

 Just kidding, that would take ages, your hands would be cramped, and you probably wouldn't learn all that much.

 One not-great thing about the code above is that there are so many different variables, which means so many places to make a small typo.
 Also, there's so many variables that are clearly associated with each other. `bubble3X` and `bubble3Y` for example.
-Every new brick means (at least) 2 new variables cluttering up the code.
+Every new bubble adds (at least) 2 new variables.

-What if we could group those variables together into one.
-A bubble is *one thing*, so shouldn't we have it in our code as *one variable*.
-It could be called `bubble3` and *store both pieces of data* the `x` and `y`.
+What if we could group those related variables together into one.
+A bubble is *one thing*, so shouldn't we have it represented in our code as *one variable*.
+Ideally, a single variable `bubble3` could *store both pieces of data* the `x` and `y`.
 That would cut our number of variables in half, or even less!

 ## JavaScript Objects

 The way we can do this is with **JavaScript Objects**.
 An object is *one thing* that can be stored in one variable.
 An object can have many **properties**, think of these as additional variables stored inside the larger object.

-That sounds pretty abstract, but it's not so bad, let's take make a an object called `brick`:
+That sounds pretty abstract, but it's not so bad, let's make a an object called `brick`:

 ![first object](/resources/object-intro.gif)